Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-When the graph is near ideal, according to matrix perturbation theory \cite{ding2001spectral, von2007tutorial}, $\lambda_{K}$ is perturbed from 0 but still close to it, so $\rho$ is close to 1.
-In other words, the better the condition is met, the higher $\rho$ is.

-A comparison of the $\rho$ values between the original-data version and kernel version over all data sets are shown in Table~\ref{tab:rho}.
-The results on TDT2 and polb are absent, since the original-data version fails to run on them: TDT2 is too big and polb has only similarity matrix.
-It is clear that generally the kernel version meets the condition better than the original-data version.

-Finally, we compare the performance of some clustering methods of the two versions.
-The results are shown in Table~\ref{tab:clustering ori vs ker}.
-Concerning accuracy, there is no significant difference between the methods within original-data version.
-The kernel version generally performs better, since it meets the ideal graph condition better.
+Finally, the clustering performance are compared in Table~\ref{tab:clustering ori vs ker}.
+The results on TDT2 and polb are absent, since the linear version fails to run on them.
+The kernel version generally performs better, for it meets the ideal graph condition better.
 The contrasts are most apparent on onion, iris, and wdbc, as implied by Figure~\ref{fig:W}.
-But on G2 and G3, the original-data version seems to meet the condition well, as Figure~\ref{fig:W:G2} shows, so the contrasts are reversed.
-Concerning time cost, K-PC and Rcuto are more efficient than K-means; the cost of kernel version on USPS10 are larger than that of original-data version, which is mainly contributed by the construction of similarity matrix.
+But, the results are reversed on G2 and G3, maybe the linear version meets the condition well (see Figure~\ref{fig:W:G2}).